Home

 References:

 [1] Irene Notah is on the Board of the Cottonwood Gulch Expeditions in New Mexico and is a frequent contributor of her knowledge to the other members of the Board.
-The story is retold with her permission, and with the permission of her nephew, Tom Henio, who also added his version to the story.
+The story is retold with her permission, and with the permission of her nephew, Tom Henio, who also added key elements of his version to the Horne Toad story.

 [3] The images of the horne toad and lightning were found on the internet and the author believes they are in the public domain, since they were not signed.

-One thought on “Navajo Myths: Horne Toad Meets Lightning
+One thought on “Navajo Stories: Horne Toad Meets Lightning

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.